Esri/geotrigger-editor/README.md

 ### Installation

-The `dist` folder contains all the files you need to include the Geotrigger Editor in your project.
+Tagged releases include a `dist` folder which contains all the files you need to include the Geotrigger Editor in your project.

 * The built JavaScript and CSS files are available in both expanded and minified versions in `dist/js` and `dist/css` respectively.
 * All images used by the Editor are in `dist/img`.